 Treatment of Achilles tendonitis is possible, but it requires, patience, time, and personal sacrifice to achieve a full recovery.
 Professional athletes or individuals who are very dedicated to their sports will find it difficult to put their training on hold while recovering from Achilles tendonitis.
 Rest periods required will vary, but the typical recommendation is two days, which is not possible for some people whose job or lifestyle requires them to be on their feet for long periods.

-How Footstar Orthotics Help Prevent Achilles Tendonitis
+How To Help Prevent Achilles Tendonitis

-Custom orthotics will be able to support the foot and provide the heel with the right amount of stability to lower the risk of developing Achilles tendonitis.
+Achilles tendonitis custom orthotics will be able to support the foot and provide the heel with the right amount of stability to lower the risk of developing Achilles tendonitis.
 When shoes are too loose or too stiff, orthotics will ensure that the heel receives the appropriate amount of stability for a person’s unique needs.

 Orthotic insoles also provide support for the arches, preventing over pronation, which can contribute to Achilles tendonitis.
 When wearing orthotics with proper arch support for flat feet, the foot is prevented from rolling inward when walking or running, decreasing the chances of developing Achilles tendonitis.